Categories

 Your Child Makes A Suicidal Outcry

-I hear this a lot when I first meet with parents and it makes my heart sink each time.
-As a parent, I am sure you have heard some bizarre things come out of your kids mouth in the middle of a meltdown.
-Plus, let’s face it, when your kid gets to that level of melt-downing, you are probably not functioning at your best yourself either.
-It’s those pesky mirror neurons that are making you escalate and blood pressure rise!
-However, any comment about suicide is serious and it’s important not to ignore something like this.
+I hear this a lot when I first meet with parents, and it makes my heart sink every time.
+As a parent, I’m sure you’ve heard some bizarre things come out of your kid’s mouth in the middle of a meltdown.
+And let’s face it—when your kid reaches that level of meltdown, you’re probably not functioning at your best either.
+Those pesky mirror neurons make you escalate, and your blood pressure rises!

 So, here’s the plan: